 I'm very sorry to hear of your loss.
 It has been years since I've seen Ted, but I have many fond memories.
 Diane, although we...Read More »

 6 of 14 | Posted by: Larry Carroll - Amarillo, TX

 So very sorry to hear of Ted's passing.
 You and Becky are in my thoughts and prayers.
 He loved his family and beloved pets.
 I have...Read More »

 7 of 14 | Posted by: Kathy Nau

 “One time, Ted and I went to the local hang out at White Rock Lake in Dallas.

 We both brought our guitars.
-We found an old bench near the water...Read More »
+We found an old bench near the water and...Read More »

 8 of 14 | Posted by: Niki Frantz - Dallas, TX